tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 then the films, this didn't work out in practice.
 If you are attempting to use this project as a baseline for your own analysis.
 Try to give the two tables a common key so that a merge can actually be successful.

+## bk_plt.py

+##### Created: 2/2018
+##### Created by: Trevor Grant
+##### Email Support: tjgran01@syr.edu
+##### Created for: Generating a line graph that looks at the rolling average of review scores of books that were adapted to film over time.

+#### What this script does:

+This script will iterate through the names in the same `movie_titl` list used in `imdb_release.py`, make a pandas DataFrame of that particular book, get the release date listed in the "Release_Dates" table in the `reviews.db` database, and plot all of this information in line graph, displaying the movie release date as a solid line to indicate when a change in review scores might be expected.

+#### *This file takes as input*:

+In order for this script to work both the "Reviews" and "Release_Date" tables in the SQLite3 database must be generated via the scripts `scp_bks.py` and `imdb_release.py`.
+However, if you are not interested in plotting a movie release date, or just wish to get a visualization of a certain book over time, you can still run this script without the movie release information.

+#### *This script gives as output*:

+A graph, or series of graphs depending on how many books the user is interested in plotting.

+#### Notes, Future, etc:

+Work will continue to be done on this script so that each book can act as a subplot, so that all the books that the user wants to visualize will be displayed simultaneously, rather than having to exit out of one graph in order to get the next, as this is tedious to do if the use is interested in looking at many books.

+## all_bks.py

+##### Created: 2/2018
+##### Created by: Trevor Grant
+##### Email Support: tjgran01@syr.edu
+##### Created for: Prints basic stats about book review scores out before and after the release of a movie adaptation of the book.

+#### What this script does:

+This script takes the average review score of all books before and after their release dates, and compares it to the average review score of all books after their movie release dates.
+This script looks at the overall change in the mean, the change in mean 1 year before the release of the film to 1 year after, the change in mean 6 months before the release of the film and 6 months after, and the change in mean 3 months before the release of the film and 3 months after.

+#### *This file takes as input*:

+In order for this script to work both the "Reviews" and "Release_Date" tables in the SQLite3 database must be generated via the scripts `scp_bks.py` and `imdb_release.py`.

+#### *This script gives as output*:

+Outputs to the console the mean, std, n, and ttest for each subdivision of time.

+#### Notes, Future, etc: